A woman using her personal computer with a satisfactory and a confident loon on her face.

 There are many different types of encumbrances, both financial and nonfinancial in nature.
 Let’s take a look at a few common types of encumbrances you might expect to encounter and how they could affect you as a homeowner or a home buyer.

-A lien is a legal claim against a piece of property, real or personal, that allows a party to use that piece of property as collateral for a debt.
-If you have a mortgage, there’s probably a lien on your house – it just means that if you default on your payments, your lender will have the legal ability to foreclose on your home to attempt to recoup the loss.
+A lien is a legal claim against a piece of personal or real property that allows a party – like a lender or creditor – to use that piece of property as collateral for a debt.
+If you have a mortgage, there’s probably a lien on your house.
+Essentially, this means that if you default on your payments, your mortgage lender will have the legal ability to foreclose on your home to attempt to recoup the loss.

-A lien is typically settled if a home is paid off or sold, but to make sure there are no outstanding mortgage or tax liens on a home, a title search is usually done by lenders during the mortgage process.
-Title searches uncover any potentially outstanding liens on a home that may need to be dealt with before a title can change hands.
+A lien on a home is typically settled if a home is paid off or sold.
+In order to ensure there aren’t any outstanding mortgage or tax liens on a property, lenders typically perform a title search during the mortgage process.
+Title searches uncover any potentially outstanding liens on a home that may need to be dealt with before the house title can change hands.

 Easements